force11/force11-sciwg/README.md

  - Software Citation Guidance Task Force meets virtually on the third Wednesday of the month, at 15:00 UTC / 16:00 BST via [Zoom](https://zoom.us/j/585238617) (contact Neil Chue Hong for more details)
  - The Best Practices for Software Registries Task Force brings together domain software registry and repository managers and editors — those who can implement changes on their registries — to develop a list of best practices for such services through discussions of how we manage, edit, maintain, and market our resources.
    - This group meets virtually on the second Thursday of the month, at 15:00 UTC and 22:00 UTC (contact Alice Allen to be added to reminders calls)

-The CodeMeta Task Force will provide details once it starts up.
+ - CodeMeta Task Force meets virtually on the last Wednesday of the month, at 14:00 GMT via [Zoom](https://zoom.us/j/978215790) (contact Martin Fenner for more details)

 ### In-person Meetings